Eosinophilic gastroenteritis

-Eosinophilic gastroenteritis (EG or EGE) is a rare and heterogeneous condition characterized by patchy or diffuse eosinophilic infiltration of gastrointestinal (GI) tissue, first described by Kaijser in 1937.
+Eosinophilic gastroenteritis (EG or EGE), also known as eosinophilic enteritis, is a rare and heterogeneous condition characterized by patchy or diffuse eosinophilic infiltration of gastrointestinal (GI) tissue, first described by Kaijser in 1937.
 Presentation may vary depending on location as well as depth and extent of bowel wall involvement and usually runs a chronic relapsing course.
 It can be classified into mucosal, muscular and serosal types based on the depth of involvement.
 Any part of the GI tract can be affected, and isolated biliary tract involvement has also been reported.

 The stomach is the organ most commonly affected, followed by the small intestine and the colon.

 Signs and symptoms

 EG typically presents with a combination of chronic nonspecific GI symptoms which include abdominal pain, diarrhea, occasional nausea and vomiting, weight loss and abdominal distension.
 Approximately 80% have symptoms for several years; a high degree of clinical suspicion is often required to establish the diagnosis, as the disease is extremely rare.
-It doesn't come all of a sudden but takes about 3–4 years to develop depending upon the age of the patient.
+It does not come all of a sudden but takes about 3–4 years to develop depending upon the age of the patient.
 Occasionally, the disease may manifest itself as an acute abdomen or bowel obstruction.